stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/06-test-local.md

 **4. Stop the application**

-Before moving on, click in the first terminal window where WildFly Swarm is running and then press CTRL-C to stop the running application!
+Before moving on, click in the first terminal window where the app is running and then press CTRL-C to stop the running application!

 ## Congratulations